-For Students Matriculating Fall 2015 and After
+For Students Matriculating Fall 2023 through Spring 2024

 Dickinson offers a rich educational experience.
 Students learn key skills at the core of the liberal arts and sciences including inquiry and analysis, critical thinking, creativity, effective written and oral communication, information literacy, problem solving, and integrative and applied learning.
 We also strive to make our students responsive to emerging new knowledge and the challenges of the day.
 Our curriculum places the liberal arts and sciences within a contemporary context.